DevPrestigious/Walletigious/README.md

 # Walletigious
 Disables MagSafe Wallet

+Updates:
+0.0.2, fixes bugs that disable other accessories other than the wallet.

 Only works on iOS(>14.0) and A12+.
 For obvious reasons! ;)

 Created as my first iOS tweak ever.